Website privacy notice

 Details of personal information that we collect and hold about you

-Set out below are the general categories and details of retention periods in relation to those categories (see section 8 below for more details about retention) and in each case the types of personal information that we collect, use and hold about you:
+Set out below are the general categories and details of retention periods in relation to those categories and in each case the types of personal information that we collect, use and hold about you:

 Types of Personal Data in that category